HumeraBatool/open-source/README.md

 •	About us: give some information about the website

-•	Buy Cars: we are selling cars of 2 companies cars are shown
+•	Buy Cars: we are selling cars of 2 companies:

 1. Suzuki
 2. Toyota

 Under Suzuki and Toyota there will be a table which show cars and then there specifications and a form which will be filled by the buyer to place his order

 Only admin can add and delete cars from the website

 •	Services: give some tip about servicing your car